liferay-design/liferay.design/src/markdown/lexicon-1/patterns/dataset-display.md

 ### Empty search state

-As stated in the previous case, it is important to help the user understanding what happens in empty states.
+As stated in the previous case, it is important to help the user understanding what happens in empty state.
 Here is the example for a empty search result.

 ![animations showing how an empty search works](/images/lexicon-1/datasetDisplayEmptySearch.gif)